This SPECIAL DELIVERY BAG WITH CRICUT MAKER is the perfect bag to drop off those special Christmas Pajamas on Christmas Eve.

 - Christmas Eve- the boys sprinkle their Reindeer Food outside, During dinner the "elf" aka their dad drops off their magic pj's, then most importantly we read Luke 2 as a family.
 It's such a sweet spirit in our home.

 - Christmas Day- we do "A gift for the Savior" we each write down a goal we want to work on for the following year.

 The whole idea behind our advent is to stay connected as a family.
 We look forward to opening each bag.
 It's always fun to see what's in it.
 Starting out this can be expensive the first year.
 Though the first year cost the most when I did this for our boys, then I started shopping clearance the end of the season for the following year and it's much more affordable!

 We have changed from doing an "over the top" Christmas to giving each boy one gift from us (parents), one from Santa (always homemade), and their stocking.
 Giving them three gifts and the advent has turned our Christmas from crazy and chaotic to a time that we cherish and love.

-We also have a smaller advent that includes a daily scripture and service idea that our church puts out every year.
+My favorite is a smaller advent that includes a daily scripture and service idea that our church puts out every year.
 This is truly the most Magical time of year!
-We hope you love our “Special Delivery” Bag and advent ideas!
+We hope you love our "Special Delivery" Bag and advent ideas!